LK64076007A/microcast/about.md

 permalink: /about/
 ---

+Driftwood is a test project for the purpose of creating a lightweight and easy tool for hosting and serving podcasts on Github using Jekyll.
+Additionally, the goal is to be able to record, edit, and post using just mobile device like an iPhone or iPad.

 The theme for Driftwood is adapted from <a href="http://github.com/gfjaru/Kiko">Kiko</a>, which is courtesy of [@gfjaru](https://twitter.com/gfjaru) under the MIT License.